LMartinezEXEX/football-API/README.md

 -   One of the biggest differences in functionality comes from these last two endpoints.
 As requested, if the player list of a team is empty, the coach data should be retrieved.

     Due to the lack of additional information and trying to model this application as close to the real world as possible, getting the coach data when asked for players, even though its emtpy, seems wrong (again from modeling a real world scenario).
 This is why, to fulfill the endpoint requierment, the `'ALL'` value to `detail` returns not only the players, even if its empty, but also the coach data; but this approach is flexible, because you could add more value options to `detail` to filter the requested data.
-At the moment only `PLAYERS'` and `COACH'` seem natural to me.
+At the moment only `PLAYERS'` and `COACHES'` seem natural to me.

 ## Tests